MigOpsRepos/credcheck/README.md

 ### [Description](#description)

 The `credcheck` PostgreSQL extension provides few general credential checks, which will be evaluated during the user creation, during the password change and user renaming.
-By using this extension, we can define a set of rules to allow a specific set of credentials, and a set of rules to reject a certain type of credentials.
+By using this extension, we can define a set of rules:

+- allow a specific set of credentials
+- reject a certain type of credentials
+- enforce use of an expiration date with a minimum of day for a password
+- define a password reuse policy

 This extension is developed based on the PostgreSQL's `check_password_hook` hook.

 This extension provides all the checks as configurable parameters.
 The default configuration settings, will not enforce any complex checks and will try to allow most of the credentials.
 By using `SET credcheck.<check-name> TO <some value>;` command, enforce new settings for the credential checks.

 ### [Installation](#installation)

 - Minimum version of PostgreSQL required is 10.0.
 - For the Password Reuse Policy feature the minimum version required is 12.0.
 - Make sure the `pg_config` binary is set in the current `PATH`.